Women's college basketball coaches with the most wins in DI

-Stanford’s Tara VanDerveer sits at 1,097 wins — which is only one win away from tying Pat Summitt, who coached her last game in 2012 — to become the winningest coach in women's basketball history.
+Stanford’s Tara VanDerveer now sits at 1,098 wins after an 83-38 victory over Cal on Dec.
+13 — tying Pat Summitt, who coached her last game in 2012 — to become the winningest coach in women's basketball history.

-VanDerveer has a chance to tie this milestone on Sunday, Dec.
-13 against California and then break the record against Pacific on Tuesday, Dec.
-15.
+VanDerveer has a chance to break the record against Pacific on Tuesday, Dec.
+15. That game is scheduled for 9 p.m.
+ET and will be televised on ESPN2.

 More women's basketball history: The winningest teams in Division I history

 VanDerveer has had 10 seasons of at least 31 wins in the past 15 years.
-But, for now, Summitt holds the top spot.
-Here are all 75 coaches who join her with more than 500 wins in their careers headed into the 2020-21 season:
+Here are all 76 coaches who join her with more than 500 wins in their careers headed into the 2020-21 season:

 (All records taken from the NCAA's official records, which can be found here.)